Greek mythology: Motifs in Western art and literature

 The widespread adoption of Christianity did not curb the popularity of the myths.
-With the rediscovery of classical antiquity in the Renaissance, the poetry of Ovid became a major influence on the imagination of poets, dramatists, musicians and artists.
+The Matter of Rome, one of the major literary cycles of Medieval Europe, covered material from ancient Greek myths as well as stories from Greek and Roman history.
+With the revival of interest in classical literature in the Renaissance, the poetry of Ovid became a major influence on the imagination of poets, dramatists, musicians and artists.
 From the early years of Renaissance, artists such as Leonardo da Vinci, Michelangelo, and Raphael, portrayed the Pagan subjects of Greek mythology alongside more conventional Christian themes.
 Through the medium of Latin and the works of Ovid, Greek myth influenced medieval and Renaissance poets such as Petrarch, Boccaccio and Dante in Italy.

 In Northern Europe, Greek mythology never took the same hold of the visual arts, but its effect was very obvious on literature.
 The English imagination was fired by Greek mythology starting with Chaucer and John Milton and continuing through Shakespeare to Robert Bridges in the 20th century.
 Racine in France and Goethe in Germany revived Greek drama, reworking the ancient myths.
 Although during the Enlightenment of the 18th century reaction against Greek myth spread throughout Europe, the myths continued to provide an important source of raw material for dramatists, including those who wrote the libretti for many of Handel's and Mozart's operas.

 By the end of the 18th century, Romanticism initiated a surge of enthusiasm for all things Greek, including Greek mythology.
 In Britain, new translations of Greek tragedies and Homer inspired contemporary poets (such as Alfred Tennyson, Keats, Byron and Shelley) and painters (such as Lord Leighton and Lawrence Alma-Tadema).
 Christoph Gluck, Richard Strauss, Jacques Offenbach and many others set Greek mythological themes to music.
 American authors of the 19th century, such as Thomas Bulfinch and Nathaniel Hawthorne, held that the study of the classical myths was essential to the understanding of English and American literature.
 In more recent times, classical themes have been reinterpreted by dramatists Jean Anouilh, Jean Cocteau, and Jean Giraudoux in France, Eugene O'Neill in America, and T. S. Eliot in Britain and by novelists such as James Joyce and André Gide.